What is a debit card? How does a debit card work? Is an ATM card a debit card?

 - What is the sort code on a debit card?

-Your sort code is the number that identifies your bank for the purpose of transferring funds from one institution to another.
-Some banks print the sort code on their debit cards.
-If you cannot find it on your card, you will find it on your bank statements or your online banking portal.
+Your sort code is the number that identifies your account for the purpose of transferring funds from one institution to another.
+Some account providers print the sort code on their debit cards.
+If you cannot find it on your card, you will find it on your monthly statements or via the company's online portal.

 To learn more about how best to manage your personal finances, head over here: